 Mother’s Day is approaching quickly.
 Mothers’ Day hasn’t ever been my favorite day.
 This isn’t a specific result of my divorce however the divorce made my feelings toward the day more intense.
-My relationship with my mother is strained so I don’t really enjoy Mothers day.
+My relationship with my mother is strained so I don’t really enjoy Mother’s Day.

-Even when their dad is manic and on the war path I want my children to learn the right way to treat people.
+Even when their dad is manic and on the warpath I want my children to learn the right way to treat people.
 I want them to recognize sometimes we have to respect the position people hold in our lives even if it is difficult to respect them as an individual.

-My ex is their dad, he always will be.
 So I teach our children to get him Father’s day cards and gifts on special occasions.
 We celebrate all the special occasions in his life.
 No gifts or cards are from me, they are all from our children but I want to allow them to express their love and respect to him.
 Some years we can afford more than other times; sometimes they give homemade cards and candy because money is tight.
 They always give him something.

 My ex does not reciprocate the feelings I have about respect.
 This means my special occasions, if our kids want to get something for me, or do something special for me I have to foot the bill.
 Kind of takes the fun out of it doesn’t it?
-So, instead of my children buying me something I normally give them a list of things they can do for me that I would appreciate.
-Things on the list range from extra chores around the house to encouraging notes, art work, homemade cards, simple things they are able to do without my knowledge.
+So, instead of my children bought me something I normally give them a list of things they can do for me that I would appreciate.
+Things on the list range from extra chores around the house to encouraging notes, artwork, homemade cards, simple things they are able to do without my knowledge.

 The point is a little thoughtfulness goes a long way.
 Help your children express their love for your ex.
 My divorce is a high conflict divorce, things between us are not amicable but that doesn’t change how I want my children to treat their dad.
 Always make sure your children have the freedom and means to express their love and appreciation to your ex no matter how difficult the relationship between the adults may be.